 Among Other Things, Conversion, Detinue, and Trespass to Chattels Involve Interference With Property.
 Conversion Involves Wrongful Removal of Property From the Rightful Person.
 Detinue Involves Failure to Return Property to the Rightful Person.
 Trespass to Chattels Involves Interference Such As Vandalism Without Interfering In Possession.

-A Helpful Guide to Understanding Tort Law Principles Involving Conversion, Trespass to Chattels, or Detinue, Including the Nuanced Differences
+Understanding Tort Law Principles Involving Conversion, Trespass to Chattels, and Detinue, Including the Differences

 The tort of conversion involves the wrongful interference with the goods of another, such as taking, using or destroying those goods in a manner inconsistent with the owner’s right of possession: DaimlerChrysler Canada Inc. v.
 Associated Bailiffs & Co.
 Ltd., 2005 CanLII 24234 (ON SC).